Mpox (formerly Monkeypox)

 Vaccination

-Vaccination can significantly reduce the chance of mpox infection and decrease the severity of symptoms if you become infected.
+Vaccination can significantly reduce the chance of mpox infection and decrease how serious your symptoms are if you develop an infection.
 Mpox vaccination is recommended for priority groups, including sex workers and their sexual partners.
-For more information and to find the closest vaccination clinic in your area, contact your local sex worker organisation.
-You can also speak to your GP or local sexual health clinic for specific vaccination information.

 About the vaccine